ArvinJoelV/Food-Calorie-Detection-Health-Tracking-System/README.md

 # Food-calories-nutrients-detection

-AI-powered application that helps users understand what they’re eating — simply by uploading an image of their plate through an AR/VR interface.
+AI-powered application that helps users understand what they’re eating — simply by uploading an image of their plate.

 It detects and analyzes food items in real-time, calculates total calories and nutrients, compares the intake with the user’s health goals, and then provides smart recommendations: